-Today's post is a list of six sites you can use to start selling your crafts.
+Today's post is a list of thirty sites you can use to start selling crafts online.
 If you know of any others that are good or want to provide some feedback on the sites listed below, please feel free to do so in the comments:

 Etsy is probably the biggest craft & handmade item marketplace online.
 You can find absolutely everything under the sun there that's handmade, including crafts, soaps, vintage items, and so much more.

 I personally love Etsy and often check there to find something I want or need before looking anywhere else just because I love having unique, one of a kind things.